luisrowley/full-stack-search/README.md

 - In a real-world scenario implementing caching for search results in the backend can significantly enhance performance and reduce unnecessary database queries.
 For this exercise a minimal caching implementation was provided using "node-cache", which can be enhanced in the future for accomodating partial query matches.
 Also a middleware layer could be applied instead of relying on specific endpoints for a more general approach.

+- A rate-limiter should also be considered for limiting API requests from given IP addresses to a certain maximum value.
+This could also be implemented as a middleware with a config file for setting specific limits per each endpoint.
+With this solution we provide a first layer of protection against DDOS attacks to our services.

 ### Other improvements

 #### Database connection